MoriTanosuke/blog/_posts/2012-05-30-minimum-working-example-for-fitbit4j.markdown

 title: Minimum working example for fitbit4j
 ---

+*Update*: I build a complete project with Maven now that you can check out at https://github.com/MoriTanosuke/fitbit-cli-example.
+Feel free to fork the repository and build on it.

 Yesterday [someone][0] asked me to help out with the first steps with the [Fitbit API][1] and [fitbit4j][2].
 And although I think [fitbit4j][2] is bloated almost to unusability I wanted to verify my sentiments and try to build a simple example application that reads out basic data.

 Here is what I got [after revisiting the help I got from the development group][3] when I started: